 Ewan McGregor is reprising his role as the famous Jedi Master, Obi-Wan Kenobi in this TV series set between episodes III and IV.
 This series will tell the story of Obi-Wan watching over a young Luke Skywalker while evading the Empire's Jedi hunters during his exile on Tatooine.

-The series began streaming back in May and was initially due to be released on the anniversary of "A New Hope" but the launch was delayed.
-With the series finale was released at the back-end of June, so you'll be able to binge watch this series, meaning you'll have your Disney Plus and Star Wars fix through the month.
+The series began streaming back in 2022 and was initially due to be released on the anniversary of "A New Hope" but the launch was delayed.
+With the series finale was released in the Summer of that year, so you'll be able to binge watch this series, meaning you'll have your Disney Plus and Star Wars fix through the month.

 6) 'The Mandalorian'

 The hit series is set five years after "Return of the Jedi" and tells the story of the Mandalorian, a bounty hunter and his sidekick Grogu (aka Baby Yoda).
 The Mandalorian, or Mando for short, works in the outer reaches of the galaxy, where he is far from the reaches of the newly formed Republic.

 This TV series is a great way for fans to get their "Star Wars" kick, and it's also a good introduction to the franchise as it features a lot of action and adventure, plenty of sci-fi and plenty of comedic moments.
-"The Mandalorian" has been very well received by fans and critics alike and season three is available to stream from March 1st with episodes being released weekly.
+"The Mandalorian" has been very well received by fans and critics alike and season three is available to stream with new episodes available weekly throughout April.

 7) 'The Book of Boba Fett'